spotinst/help/src/docs/elastigroup/features/gcp/gcp-load-balancers-backend-services.md

 <img src="/elastigroup/_media/gcp-loadbalancers-02.png" />

 To ensure that the backend service stops sending requests to instances that are marked for termination, Elastigroup will de-register and drain the instances a few minutes before the instance gets a preemption signal from GCE.
-At the same time, Elastigroup will begin spinning up new instances in parallel to ensure your desired capacity won’t be degraded.
+At the same time, Elastigroup will begin spinning up new instances in parallel to ensure your desired capacity won't be degraded.

 ## Integrate a Backend Service

 1. Enter the Creation Wizard to create a new Elastigroup or select Edit Configuration to integrate a backend service with an existing Elastigroup.
-2. In the Compute Tab under Backend Services click on ‘Add’.
+2. In the Compute Tab under Backend Services click on ‘Add'.
 3. Set your required backend service (LB): Global / Regional.
 4. For Global, just choose the backend service from the list.
 You can add named ports, e.g.:
    - Name: “HTTPS”